vwochnik/php-mail/README.md

 composer install
 ```

-4. Copy `.env.example` to `.env` and insert SMTP configuration there.
+4. Copy `example.config.php` to `config.php` and insert SMTP configuration there.

 5. Upload to your webserver such that public is inside document root.